About the Department of Occupational Science and Occupational Therapy

 With respect to the internet‑based version of the TOEFL, applicants must achieve a minimum overall score of 100/120, with a minimum of 22/30 in the Speaking section and a minimum of 22/30 in the Writing section.
 TOEFL candidates should use the institution code for the University of Toronto, which is 0982.

-If it is impossible for an applicant to take the TOEFL, the department will accept the International English Language Testing System (IELTS) (minimum score of 8).
+If it is impossible for an applicant to take the TOEFL, the Department will accept the International English Language Testing System (IELTS) (minimum score of 8).

 MHSc Admission Process

-In recognition of the disruption caused by the COVID-19 pandemic, we have waived the volunteer requirement (including the clinical letter) for the 2023-2024 admission cycle only (fall 2024 admission).
+In recognition of the disruption caused by the COVID-19 pandemic, we have waived the volunteer requirement (including the clinical letter) for the 2024-2025 admission cycle only (fall 2025 admission).

-The Department of Speech-Language Pathology will admit 60 students to the MHSc program for the 2024-2025 academic year.
+The Department of Speech-Language Pathology will admit 60 students to the MHSc program for the 2025-2026 academic year.

 Applications are reviewed by members of the Admissions Committee and are ranked relative to other applications.